-EDU6635 or School Personnel Management

-EDU6765 Administration of Special Education (SPED Administration

-candidates only)

-EDU6745 Legal Issues for School Leaders

-EDU6755 Financial and Asset Management for School Leaders

-EDU6890 Seminar: Contemporary Issues in the Superintendency (Supt

-candidates only)

-EDU6989 or The Practicum Experience: Principals, SPED Admin or

-Supervisor/Director - 500 hours

-EDU6979 Field-based Research (non-licensure)
+EDU6890 Seminar: Contemporary Issues in the Superintendency (Supt candidates only) EDU6801- The Practicum Experience: Principals, Director of Special Education - 6804 500 hours or EDU6901- The Practicum Experience: Superintendent/Assistant Superintendent - 6904 500 hours Or EDU6979/ Field-based Research (non-licensure) 6980 (includes 20 hours fieldwork towards practicum)

-Candidates seeking licensure as Principal/Vice Principal must, in addition to successfully completing the program, successfully complete the MA-PALs assessment in order to be eligible for licensure by the State.
+Candidates seeking licensure as Principal/Vice Principal must, in addition to successfully completing the program, successfully complete the Massachusetts Performance Assessment for Leaders (MA-PAL) to be eligible for licensure by the State.
+The MA-PAL is an external assessment run by the state department.

-Master of Education degree or CAGS awarded Total Credits: 38-45 (depending upon which administrative track enrolled in)
+Master of Education degree or CAGS awarded

+Total Credits: 38-48 (depending upon which administrative track candidate is enrolled in and dependent upon the need to complete the Sheltered English Immersion (SEI) course)
-Early Childhood Education, Elementary Education and Moderate Disabilities (PK-8) (Professional License)

-Master's Degree or Certificate of Advanced Graduate Studies (CAGS)
+Early Childhood Education, Elementary Education and Moderate Disabilities (PK-8) (Professional License) Master's Degree or Certificate of Advanced Graduate Studies (CAGS)

-This 30-credit graduate program is designed for educators with an Initial teaching license in early childhood, elementary education, or moderate disabilities (PreK-8) who are seeking Professional Licensure in the same field and at the same level.
-Teachers on the middle/secondary level and moderate disabilities (5-12), according to current MA Department of Elementary and Secondary Education regulations, will qualify for professional licensure by earning a master's degree with 12 graduate credits in their field of knowledge (e.g. biology) and three years of successful teaching under their Initial license.
-Such teachers may transfer into the AIC professional program graduate credits in their field in lieu of credits in advanced reading and/or in STEM Education and will apply individually to the state for their license upon completion.
+This 30-credit graduate program is designed for educators with an Initial teaching license in

+Early Childhood, Elementary Education, or Moderate Disabilities (PreK-8) who are seeking Professional Licensure in the same field and at the same level.

+Teachers on the Middle/Secondary Level and Moderate Disabilities (5-12), according to current MA Department of Elementary and Secondary Education regulations, will qualify for professional licensure by earning a master's degree with 12 graduate credits in their field of knowledge (e.g., biology), and three years of successful teaching under their Initial license.
+Such teachers may enroll into the AIC professional program, and transfer graduate credits in their field in lieu of course/credits in Advanced Reading and STEM Education.

+Candidates will individually apply to the state for their license upon completion of the program.
 Teachers who already hold a Professional License are welcome to apply to this program for the degree only.